 The assessment report consists of maps showing the source water assessment area, an inventory of known land use activities of concern, and documentation of any known contamination within the last 5 years.
-The report is available by contacting your water system representative, Mayor Gary Poindexter at (434) 608-0554.
+The report is available from your water system representatives: Mayor Gary Hodnett or Public Works Coordinator Colleen McGrath at (434) 608-0554.